Akkatecture/Documentation/content/docs/basic_concepts/commands.md

     - dotnet
 ---

-Commands are the basic value objects, or models, that represent write operations that you can perform in your domain.
+Commands are the basic `ValueObject`'s, that represent the operations of intent that you want to perform in your domain.
+Aggregate commands sent to aggregate roots, typically, on successful execution, result in one or more aggregate events being emitted.

-As an example, one might implement create this command for initiating a bank transfer from.
+As an example, imagine you are implementing the command for initiating a bank transfer from one account (your account) to another. it might look something like this.

 ```csharp
 public class TransferMoneyCommand : Command<AccountAggregate, AccountId>